On the 1st of every month electronically deposited creating effortless rent collection paid out to you like clockwork every month. No more evictions

-regardless of economic conditions or work situation, payments will arrive on the first.
+Regardless of economic conditions or work situation, payments will arrive on the first.
 No more evictions or chasing after rent.
 Other tenants, without vouchers, who lose their jobs can fall behind quickly.
-Soon, they will either dissappear, break the lease or get evicted.
+Soon, they will either disappear, break the lease or get evicted.

 Section 8 tenants will maintain the property because they cannot run the risk of having a landlord complaint that will put their voucher in jeopardy.
 They tend to disturb the landlord much less than one would expect.

 Accepting Section 8 Renters Can Greatly Boost Your Pool of Potential Tenants

 Section 8 makes it easier to find your dream tenant who most importantly will maintain the property and always pay on time